coderefinery/hpc-containers/content/first_build.rst

    * No prerequisites for following the demo

 Building your first container is a significant milestone in adopting container technology for scientific computing.
 This demo is designed to provide you with the practical skills needed to create and manage these environments, which are critical for ensuring computational reproducibility and scalability across different HPC systems.

 In this tutorial, you will start with a basic container definition file that specifies the operating system, applications, and environment settings to be included in the container.
 You will then use Apptainer to build the container, making it ready for deployment and execution on an HPC cluster.

-    bash
+.. codeblock:: bash

    # Example definition file content for Apptainer
    Bootstrap: library
    From: alpine:latest

    %post
        apk add --no-cache python3 py3-pip
        pip3 install numpy

    %environment
        export PATH=/usr/local/bin:$PATH
        export LANG=C.UTF-8

    %runscript
        echo "Container built from the definition file is running!"

    # Save the above content into a file named 'mydefinition.def'

-    bash
+.. codeblock:: bash

    # Build an Apptainer container from a definition file
    apptainer build mycontainer.sif mydefinition.def

 This command constructs a container named 'mycontainer.sif' from the definition file 'mydefinition.def'.
-The `.sif` file format is a portable container format used by Apptainer.
+The ``.sif`` file format is a portable container format used by Apptainer.
 This step is essential as it compiles all the necessary components and software specified in your definition file into a single executable container.

 Summary
 -------